Sherman's Tube Amplifier Hobby

 By learning & hearing something new, with each build, my ultimate goal after 23 years has been that I am still learning.
 My curiosity has not yet waned.
 My path has pushed me towards seeking new challenges.
 To Me this is the best result of self motivation.
 I always seem to want to know more, and when I cannot find answers to the questions I have I search online, and talk to other enthusiasts, even sometimes, through experts in person at Audio Shows.
 Sharing insights with open minded designers, makes this worth the enjoyment of Music through artisanal equipment, the simplicity of Tube Circuits makes them ideal for tweaking, and this is how we learn, by doing, and thinking about things and modifying our own builds, rather than guessing on someone elses hard work.
 I do not enjoy modifying other peoples work as I do not feel that changing what was already done and optimized, is not a good thing to do.
 Some love changing parts, and that is fine with Me.

-Musical Instrument Amplifier (M.I.)
+DIY Musical Instrument Amplifier (M.I.)

-This Guitar amp was a re-hash of what I learned from the SR-61 Aurora Amplifier.
+This Guitar amp was a re-hash of what I learned from the SR-91 Aurora Amplifier.
 The amalgam of Tube Amp knowledge, built up over the last decades motivated this Guitar Amp build, based on the Olson Amplifier Cathode Bias with a 12AX7 Preamp-Tone Control section added.
 The Push Pull 6F6S have a 'touch' of Global Feedback, so the Musician can cut loose on Guitar, and not drive the Amp into unstable conditions.
 Control Theory teaches Circuit Stability and is a very interesting subject, with empirical applications of Closed Loop Feedback stability.
 Negative Feedback is a positive thing, so don't allow others to poison your journey.
 Running a Car without Shock Absorbers might work for some roads, but we all understand how damping helps keep us safe and in control.
 Feedback in circuits, is just one technique to stabilize a system that otherwise would become unstable without it.
 Ask any Single Ended NFB Audio lover what happens to the music when they push the amplifier hard, it distorts beyond what our ears can tolerate.
 Push Pull Amplifiers are more complex, and hence require some level of feedback to achieve stability.
 Push Pull amplifiers can be empirically designed to safely operate without feedback, and this is where art meets science.
 But Feedback not only improves frequency response, but protects your speakers, especially tweeters.

-What is next in my Musical Instrument Amplifier design?
+in my new Musical Instrument Amplifier quest?

 A Bass Guitar Amplifier using out of production Magnetek-Triad S-42A, sounds interesting.
 I also have a hand drawn, 10 Watt E80L/6227 Guitar Amp to consider.
 Both amps concepts are now planned for 2026.
 But, before them, my Transcendent Sound Cathode Follower SE Hi-Fi amplifier project is next up, after I complete the CAT SL-1 clone.
 After years of delays and procrastination, due to professional priorities.
 I ran into trouble last night, and I describe this in my Hand Crafted section of the CAT SL-1 clone build.
 Honesty and Success, with Failure is how this Hobby operates, not always rose colored.
 Making mistakes, keeps Me sharp and Cautious.
 Developing good Workbench manners is essential to reducing errors.
 My biggest lesson, stop when tired.
 That is when big mistakes always happen.
 Fatigue clouds our senses, we have to learn to stop, even though our minds want to keep going towards the ultimate goal.
 There is nothing like the thrill of listening to a new creation sound, for the very first time, after month's of assembly.
 When the speakers start to play, my Heart skips a few beats.